Our Services

 Published on: 2/24/2026

-Sinus infection symptoms often include facial pressure or pain in the cheeks, forehead, or teeth, nasal congestion, thick yellow or green mucus, headache, postnasal drip, and a reduced sense of smell, most commonly from a virus that improves within 7 to 10 days.
+Sinus infection symptoms typically include facial pressure or pain in the cheeks, forehead, or teeth, nasal congestion, thick yellow or green mucus, headache, postnasal drip, and a reduced sense of smell.
+Most cases are viral and improve within 7 to 10 days.

-Bacterial sinusitis is more likely if symptoms last over 10 days, are severe with high fever, or worsen after initial improvement; first-line care includes saline rinses, hydration, warm compresses, pain relievers, nasal steroid sprays, and short-term decongestants, and urgent signs like eye swelling, vision changes, or a severe new headache need immediate care.
-There are several factors to consider that can affect your next steps, including when antibiotics help and when to see an ENT; see below for complete guidance.
+Bacterial sinusitis is more likely if symptoms last over 10 days, are severe with high fever, or worsen after initial improvement.
+First-line care includes saline rinses, hydration, warm compresses, pain relievers, nasal steroid sprays, and short-term decongestants.
+Urgent signs like eye swelling, vision changes, or a severe new headache need immediate care.

 Let's break it down clearly and calmly.